 When I discovered that I was pregnant, I was confused, frightened, and lost.
 I had just left home to join a band of traveling gypsies, or so I called it.
 These folks traveled around the country knocking on doors selling magazine subscriptions.
 You kept half the money to live on and the rest, I assumed, went to the actual company.
-I don’t really know because I only stayed with them four days.
+I don’t really know because I only stayed with them for four days.
 I started getting very sick the second day, and one of the other girls took me to a clinic to take a pregnancy test; it was positive.

 I called my ex-boyfriend and told him, and I asked him to come and get me.
 In the meantime, the same girl told the director I was pregnant.
 He approached me and said that they would pay for an abortion and set it up for the next day and that I would work off that debt to the company.
 This scared me even more, and I called my ex back again and told him to get there that night.
 I snuck out, leaving everything.
 There was one thing I was certain of—I could not choose to abort this baby.
-And so the slow pregnancy journey began.
+And so, the slow pregnancy journey began.

 When I got to meet this tiny little girl, she was so small.
-She had brown hair– mine is strawberry blonde.
+She had brown hair; mine is strawberry blonde.
 I did not want to let her go.
 I even told her father to come to the hospital to visit.
-They brought her in to me, and my ex started to leave.
+They brought her into me, and my ex started to leave.
 I told him he needed to hold her.
 If anything, it was for closure.
 But he needed to know, in my selfish mind, what he was going to miss as well.

-One week later, sitting in the bathroom waiting for the caseworker to come to the apartment for me to sign the final papers, I decided that I would say no. I would find some way.
+One week later, sitting in the bathroom waiting for the caseworker to come to the apartment for me to sign the final papers, I decided that I would say no. I would find some other way.
 I would not sign.

-It’s been thirty-five years, and my heart has hurt every single day.
+It’s been 35 years, and my heart hurts every single day.
 However, I believe it’s beginning to heal.
 In 2010, I found myself on Adoption.com.
 I typed in my daughter’s name and through the grace of God found that she had registered herself.
 I still haven’t met her, but I like to imagine the wonderful parents and siblings that she has thrived with.